CPAN-Security/security.metacpan.org/presentations/gpw2026-steward-proposal.md

 - I would like us to create a new organization
 - A community-owned non-profit cooperative based in the EEA,
-    1. whose purpose is to function as an open source steward for projects, infrastructure communities or other communities, that are published on CPAN or otherwise related to Perl or CPAN,
+    1. whose purpose is to function as an open source Steward for projects, infrastructure communities or other communities, that are published on CPAN or otherwise related to Perl or CPAN,
         - …in order to fulfill any relevant Steward obligations,
         - …including being the single point of contact for EU member state market authorities, on behalf of member projects,
         - …for any project willing to have a Steward, and that is used by a Manufacturer,